For general questions regarding GMS admissions requirements please see the Admissions FAQs.

 No, we do not accept students to the MAMS program in January.
 All students begin the program in the fall semester.

-What are the minimum standardized test scores for acceptance into the Master of Science in Medical Sciences Program?
+What is the minimum overall GPA and minimum standardized test scores for acceptance into the Master of Science in Medical Sciences Program?

-The minimum standardized test scores for acceptance are: an MCAT score of 25 or GRE scores in the 70th percentile.
-Scores lower than those listed above are considered on a case-by case basis.
-We strongly recommend that applicants take the MCAT prior to entry into the MAMS Program.
+The minimum overall GPA is a 3.0 and the minimum standardized test scores are an MCAT score of 25 or GRE scores in the 70th percentile.
+Exceptions are reviewed holistically on a case-by-case basis.

 Applications are reviewed on a rolling basis starting in February upon receipt of all required credentials (letters, official transcripts, GRE and/or MCAT, resume/cv and Personal Statement) and the application fee.